 What are the differences between

-associations in Rails?- Explain the differences between
+belongs_toandhas_manyassociations in Rails?- Explain the differences between

-associations in ActiveRecord. - Discuss examples of scenarios where each type of association would be used.
+belongs_toandhas_manyassociations in ActiveRecord. - Discuss examples of scenarios where each type of association would be used.

 - Explain the differences between